pmcharrison/psynet-mirror/docs/installation/docker_installation/shared_installation.rst

 2. Tick the box that says 'Allow the default Docker socket to be used'.
 3. Tick the box that says 'Allow privileged port mapping'.

+If you are on a Mac that uses Apple Silicon (i.e. most new Macs since 2021...?) then you should go to the General tab and tick the box that says 'Use Rosetta for x86/amd64 emulation on Apple Silicon'.
+If you don't tick this box PsyNet will run very slowly.

 Step 2: Install PyCharm
 ^^^^^^^^^^^^^^^^^^^^^^^